Online Banking Accounts - September 19th

 The ability to schedule future payments, commonly referred to as automatic payments (AP) was available across all 10 financial providers that Canstar rated for online banking.
 An AP can be used to schedule ongoing payments, such as rent, or for the short-term, such as paying the parents back for a loan.
 The account holder has control over the automatic payment and can change it at any time.
 If there isn’t enough money in the account, however, it won’t be paid.
 You also risk a penalty fee if there is not enough money in the account to make the payment.

-Smartphones are effectively our digital companions these days; a mini computer that you can take everywhere t in your pocket or your handbag.
-So it makes sense that banks would provide apps for your smartphones which quickly take you to essential features of their online banking platform, while you’re out and about.
-Apps do much the same job as the bank’s mobile internet site, but many people find the applications quicker and easier as they have been specifically designed for smartphones.
-The downside of banking apps is that they only offer a limited number of services.
-For example, you can’t access banks’ budgeting software via an app.
+Smartphones are effectively our digital companions these days; a mini computer that you can take everywhere in your pocket or your handbag.
+So it makes sense that banks would provide apps for your smartphones which quickly take you to essential features of their online banking platform.
+The apps do much the same job as the bank’s mobile internet site, but many people find the applications quicker and easier.
+In our Canstar Blue customer research (February 2018) 41% of the people we spoke to said they banked through their mobile banking app and had no need to use a laptop.

 Online savings calculators help people make savings goals, both short term and long term, by showing you how your money can grow over time.
 For example, you can use savings calculators to work out how much you will need to put aside for holidays.
 Term Deposit calculators can help you work out how your investments can grow.